 - Variety of languages such as English, Spanish, Russian & Polish.

-- Three VoIP system bundles.
+- Three VoIP price plans.
 Two of which are enterprise pay monthly subscriptions while the other is a free software offering with calls priced per minute.

 - Numbers start from an affordable $2 per month